MatejVykoukal/weather-app/README.md

 - Application is developed using [React](https://reactjs.org/) + [Typescript](https://www.typescriptlang.org/) in core.
 - Weather data comes from public API - [Open Weather Map](https://openweathermap.org/).
-- The is also used second public API - [Adress Completion](https://rapidapi.com/geoapify-gmbh-geoapify/api/address-completion) to cover wider range of searchable places.
+- The is also used second public API - [Address Completion](https://rapidapi.com/geoapify-gmbh-geoapify/api/address-completion) to cover wider range of searchable places.
 - Application states are managed using React hooks and contextAPI.
 - UI is styled using [TaiwindCSS](https://tailwindcss.com/).